tushgaurav/TimApple/README.md

 - Replys to bad language and abusive words in the active channel with a random roast or a motivational quote.
 This feature supports both English and Hindi languages.
 - You can ask any question to the bot.
 This bot uses Wolfram API to answer. (use $ask to ask any question)
 - This bot can also display coustom status like playing 'something', streaming 'something' and also listening  to 'something'
+- This bot also issue certificates of achievement when asked to do so using $certificates command

 You can also find more usefull and fun features by using the '$help' command.